Analog fast Fourier transforms for scalable and efficient signal processing

 \section{Analog DFTs using SONOS charge-trapping memory}

-To execute analog FFTs, we used an array of SONOS charge-trapping memory devices that were optimized to have stable and precisely programmable analog conductance levels.
+To execute analog FFTs, we used an array of SONOS charge-trapping memory devices that have stable and precisely programmable analog conductance levels.
 The state variable of SONOS memory is the amount of charge that is confined in a silicon nitride charge-trapping layer, which modulates the electronic conductance of the underlying silicon channel through the field effect.
-A 1024$\times$1024 crossbar array of SONOS devices was fabricated in a 40-nm node CMOS process that uses the compact two-transistor (2T) memory cell shown in Fig. \ref{fig:sonos_dft}a.
+A 1024$\times$1024 crossbar array of SONOS devices was fabricated in a 40-nm CMOS process that uses the compact two-transistor (2T) memory cell shown in Fig. \ref{fig:sonos_dft}a.
 The array was integrated with peripheral CMOS circuits to support analog MVMs and write-verify programming of each SONOS device to a target conductance.
-To minimize conductance change over time, the programming procedure selectively places charge in mid-gap electronic traps in the nitride layer that have large energy barriers for escape, as has been described elsewhere \cite{Agrawal2020,xiao2022accurate,Agrawal2022}.
+To minimize conductance change over time, the programming procedure selectively places charge in mid-gap electronic traps in the nitride layer that have large energy barriers for escape \cite{Agrawal2020,xiao2022accurate,Agrawal2022}.
 We operate the SONOS transistors primarily in the subthreshold region, where the device has a large conductance On/Off ratio ($>$$10^6$) and errors that approach zero at low conductance \cite{xiao2022accurate}.
 The statistically characterized, state-dependent device-to-device variation and drift in the programmed SONOS conductances are quantified in Supplementary Section \ref{sec:gradient}.

 The analog DFT mapping in Fig. \ref{fig:sonos_dft}b is used to multiply a complex-valued DFT weight matrix with a complex-valued vector \cite{cai2016memristor}.
-The difference in conductance of two SONOS devices encodes the signed value of each real or imaginary weight.
+The difference in conductance of two SONOS devices encodes the signed value of each real or imaginary weight component.
 To execute a DFT, the input vector $\mathbf{x}$ is applied bit-serially to the select gate lines, and each selected SONOS cell draws a current from its bit line (BL) that is proportional to its conductance.
-Each BL's voltage is held at 0.06V, and the analog sum of currents collected on the BL is converted to a voltage by a transimpedance amplifier (TIA), then to digital outputs using an ADC \cite{Agrawal2022}.
-Digital post-processing accumulates the analog MVM results for different input bits and produces the complex-valued DFT output $\mathbf{X}$.
-The ADC has a resolution of 12 bits over the range from 0 to 17{~\textmu}A.
+On this chip, the analog sum of currents collected on the BL is converted to a voltage by a transimpedance amplifier (TIA), then to digital outputs using an ADC \cite{Agrawal2022}.
+Digital post-processing accumulates the analog MVM results for different input bits and produces the complex-valued DFT output $\mathbf{X}$ (see Methods).
+The on-chip ADC has a resolution of 12 bits over the range from 0 to 17{~\textmu}A.